German Inheritance Tax - FAQ

 Germany taxes each heir and beneficiary individually, not the estate itself.
 Tax rates and exemptions vary depending on the relationship to the decedent and the amount inherited.

-When does Germany Tax the Worldwide Estate?
+When does Germany tax the Worldwide Estate?

-Germany taxes the worldwide estate, if either the beneficiary or the deceased is a German tax resident (Inländer) at the relevant time.
+Germany taxes the worldwide estate if either the beneficiary or the deceased is a German tax resident (Inländer) at the relevant time.

 Does Germany have Double Taxation Agreements covering Inheritance and Estate Taxes?

-Germany has tax treaties with the USA (Germany-U.S. Estate and Gift Tax Treaty), Greece, France, Sweden, Denmark and Switzerland, that may override German domestic law.
+Germany has tax treaties with the USA (Germany-U.S. Estate and Gift Tax Treaty), Greece, France, Sweden, Denmark, and Switzerland, that may override German domestic law.

-May Germany Tax an Inheritance if there is a Double Taxation Agreement?
+May Germany tax an Inheritance if there is a Double Taxation Agreement?

-With some exceptions, the Treaties allow Germany to tax the inheritance if the benefciary or the decedent has a fiscal domicile in Germany and, under Treaty law, double taxation is avoided by offsetting the foreign tax against the German tax or vice versa.
+With some exceptions, the Treaties allow Germany to tax the inheritance if the beneficiary or the decedent has a fiscal domicile in Germany and, under Treaty law, double taxation is avoided by offsetting the foreign tax against the German tax or vice versa.

 Is there a German Inheritance Tax on Assets in Germany if the beneficiaries and the decedent were foreigners?